-Otley Cycle Club has a very proud tradition and is celebrated as being one of Yorkshire’s biggest and oldest cycle clubs.
+Otley Cycle Club was founded on 27th January 1927.
+Otley has a very proud tradition and is celebrated as being one of Yorkshire’s biggest and oldest cycle clubs.

 Perhaps due to the lack of competition or even the development of other clubs by 1909 Otley Road Club had evolved into a purely social institution and disbanded as a cycle club.

-Otley Cycle Club has always had a dual focus with competitive cycling and social cycling developing at the same rate.
+Otley Cycle Club has always had a dual focus with competitive cycling and social cycling developing at the same rates.

 Otley Cycle Club timeline

-1934 – 6 Norman Webb of OCC won Barras Scratch 50 mile trophy promoted for the 12 best riders in Northen England.
+1934/6 Norman Webb of OCC won the Barras Scratch 50 mile trophy promoted for the 12 best riders in Northern England.

 1952 Silver Jubilee of club.
 Club dinner at Red Lion on Kirkgate